Answering Your Workers’ Comp Questions

 If you have been hurt at work, your physical injuries may not be your only concern.
 You may delay filing for workers’ compensation benefits because you have many questions about the filing process and your job security.
 This decision could have a serious impact on your health and long-term employment opportunities.

-At The Law Office of Mallon & Tranger, we realize you may have more questions than answers after your workplace injury.
-Our lawyers have helped countless workers in New Jersey receive the benefits they deserve, and we want to help you, too.
+At The Law Office of Mallon & Tranger, we realize that you may have more questions than answers after your workplace injury.
+We have helped countless workers in Monmouth and Ocean counties and across New Jersey receive the benefits they deserve, and we want to help you, too.

 We invite you to read our answers to frequently asked workers’ compensation questions so that you know your rights and options before you take action.
 Then, contact our office to arrange your free, no-obligation case evaluation.